Tutel: Adaptive Mixture-of-Experts at Scale: Background Motivation

 \subsection{Static Parallelism}

 Under the dynamic nature of MoE layers, it becomes challenging if we would like to accelerate one expert with multiple GPUs for higher throughput.
-Previous research has proven that employing more experts typically gains only fast diminishing incremental benefits with many experts (>256)~\cite{deepspeed-moe,clark22,switch-transformer}.
+Previous research has proven that employing more experts typically gains only fast diminishing incremental benefits with many experts ($>256$)~\cite{deepspeed-moe,clark22,switch-transformer}.
 Therefore, in large-scale training, MoE layers typically employ relatively small number of experts compared with the number of GPUs and multiple GPUs are assigned to one expert for higher throughput.

+We consider three different parallelism methods that have been adopted for MoE in prior works~\cite{switch-transformer}: expert parallelism (EP, distribute experts), data parallelism (DP, distribute input data), and model parallelism (MP, split and distribute a single expert).
+EP, DP, and MP can be used at the same time with each others.

-According to our experiments, static parallelism methods do not always work efficiently under dynamic workload.
-We run a single MoE layer using optimized parallelism P1 and P2 (details in \cref{ssec:design_adaptive_parallelism_switching}).
-As shown in the \cref{fig:pref-parallism}, the best parallelism method depends on the dynamic workload, which has 7.39\%-27.76\% performance gap between these two parallelisms. \textbf{Therefore, an adaptive parallelism is beneficial for efficient MoE training.}
+According to our experiments, statically adopting a certain parallelism method does not always work efficiently under dynamic workload.
+For example, \cref{fig:pref-parallism} compares performance of two different parallelism methods, EP+DP and EP+MP.
+As shown in the figure, the best parallelism method depends on the workload, which has 7.39\%-27.76\% performance gap between these two parallelisms.

-Unfortunately, adaptive parallelism switching is difficult in existing systems.
-Different parallelism strategies such as M1 or M2 shown in \cref{fig:trivial-parallel} require storing different sets of model parameters in each GPU.
-Therefore, switching parallelism at runtime would incur a large runtime overhead for parameter migration.
-Furthermore, different parallelism strategies may have their own restrictions on accessing inputs, synchronizing expert gradients, etc., which also complicates switching them with other strategies.
+Unfortunately, switching between different parallelism methods during runtime would incur a substantial overhead.
+Specifically, in existing work, an on-going training based on a certain parallelism (e.g., data-parallel) is not designed to be compatible with another parallelism (e.g., model-parallel) because they have different requirements on data split, weight split, managing momentum of parameter gradients, and even the framework interfaces to launch the training.
+Furthermore, parameter migration is another costly overhead that would be incurred when we change the parallelism, as illustrated in \cref{fig:trivial-parallel}.
+These are why parallelism switching is hardly used in existing systems.